Mickaël Pariente: Biography

-Born on June 6, 1947, in Meknes, Morocco, at the time of the French presence, he lived until the age of fifteen in the old Mellah, the Jewish quarter of his hometown.
-Trilingual (Judeo-Arabic, Hebrew, French) since his early childhood, he babbled his first words in Judeo-Moroccan Arabic; he learned Hebrew at the Talmud Torah by reading psalms and prayers, and did his primary studies in French at the Alliance Israélite Universelle.
-His novels, stories and articles are published regularly in Israel and France.
-He is a member of the Tel Aviv journalists' union.
+Born on June 6, 1947, in Meknes, Morocco, at the time of the French presence, Parienté lived until the age of fifteen in the old Mellah, the Jewish quarter of his hometown.
+Trilingual (Judeo-Arabic, Hebrew, French) since his early childhood, he babbled his first words in Judeo-Moroccan Arabic; he learned Hebrew at the Talmud Torah by reading psalms and prayers; and did his primary studies in French at the Alliance Israélite Universelle.

 After his secondary education in the village of young Nitsanim, an agricultural boarding school, he studied electronics at the Israeli Air Force School.
 After his military service, he completed a two-year training course in Switzerland in telecommunications.
 He worked for seven years at Tadiran, as director for installation of public telephone exchanges and published two books that were used in Bezeq schools for the training of telecom technicians.
 He developed a sequential method to simplify the study of the functions of a telephone exchange.

 In 1978, he established his own company, Technical Writing and offered services to the electronics industry as well as to the Israeli Ministry of Defense.

 In 1979, he founded Hayofi, a beauty and aesthetics magazine, one of the first of its kind, which was published by subscription among beauticians and women's facialists, and distributed to newsstands throughout Israel.

 In 1980, he founded the Stavit publishing house, where he published literary and ethnographic works in Hebrew and French.
 He thus became one of the few French-speaking publishers in Israel.
 At the same time, he pursued a self-taught career in graphic design and became art director of several magazines, including Moznaim, the writers' union, Politica initiated by the Meretz party, Mifagash, a Hebrew-Arabic literary periodical...